Skip to content Back to top

 • A fine, pinkish or red rash with a sandpapery feel

-You know your child best.
-If you think they are poorly and getting worse, trust your instincts – contact NHS 111 or your GP.
+If you feel your child’s symptoms are getting worse, trust your instincts – contact NHS 111 or your GP practice.

 You can find out more on the link below.